conor22/CleaningDataProject/CodeBook.md

 ==================================================================
 ### Data files used and descriptions
 The original data set contains files that were not used in the output of this project.
-Files from the original data set were used and they are as follows:
+A number of files from the original data set were used and they are as follows:

 - 'subject_train.txt': Contains 7353 rows and 1 col. Each row contains an integer that identifies the subject_ID who performed the activity.
 Its range is from 1-30.

 - 'X_train.txt': Contains 7352 rows and 561 cols of measurements for the training experiments.

 - 'features.txt': Contains 561 rows and 1 col. Lists all of the features for the train and test experiments.

 - 'y_train.txt': Contains 7352 rows and 1 col. A factor list with range 1-6 for each of the training activities as listed in 'activity_labels.txt' file.
 These include walking, sitting, standing etc

 - 'subject_test.txt': Contains 2947 rows and 1 col. Each row contains an integer that identifies the subject_ID who performed the activity.
 Range is from 2-24.

 - 'X_test.txt': Contains 2947 rows and 561 cols of measurements for the test experiments.

 - 'y_test.txt': Contains 2947 rows and 1 col. A factor list with range 1-6 for each of the test activities as listed in 'activity_labels.txt' file.
 These include walking, sitting, standing etc

 - 'features_info.txt': Details the naming convention used in all of the variables in the data set.

 - 'activity_labels.txt': Details the 6 x activities each participant was measured for.